Coat of arms of Melbourne: Arms

-However, the crest as displayed on Princes Bridge Melbourne, has a different order for the same four quarters displayed above.
-Namely, the second and third quarters have been swapped.
-Moreover the fleece has been replaced with a white sheep.
-This crest is visible under lamps on the bridge.

 Crest

 Above the shield is the iron helmet with red and silver mantling and above the helmet there is the silver and red wreath, and on the wreath there is a gold mural crown, which is a symbol of municipal government.
 Out of the mural crown rises the upper half of a kangaroo, facing the left side of the shield and looking backwards over its shoulder.

 Supporters

 There is a gold lion on each side of the shield, upright on its hind legs and with a black crown.
 Around each lion's neck is a red collar on which there are two five-pointed silver stars.
 A red chain, attached at the top to the collar, passes over each lion's back and body.

 Motto

-A scroll below the arms reads 'Vires Acquirit Eundo' which translates as 'We gather strength as we go' (a quotation from Vergil's Aeneid, which in the original context refers to Fama, or Rumour personified).
+A scroll below the arms reads 'Vires Acquirit Eundo' which translates as 'It acquires strength by going' (a quotation from Vergil's Aeneid, which in the original context refers to Fama, or Rumour personified).